Hellraiser: Judgment: Critical response

-The film's special effects and surreal imagery received mixed reviews, with Foutch and Gaudion enjoying them, and The Guardian's Felperin calling the former fake looking, though praised the production design; the latter was slammed by Weinberg.
-Although IGNs William Bibbiani called the pacing "brisk", he noted the story is a faded carbon copy of other, better serial killer thrillers, and the new additions to the Hellraiser mythology rob the Cenobites of their deviant allure and otherworldly menace.
-Birth.Movies.Death writer Scott Wampler slammed the acting, story, and lack of screentime for Pinhead, calling the film a "mixed bag with the stuff I enjoyed ultimately outweighed by the stuff I did not"; however, "I can't help but be curious to see what Tunnicliffe might do with a decent budget, or less meddling from the rights holders".
-Steve Barton of Dread Central disagreed, stating that the acting and story is surprisingly good: "Pinhead is omnipresent, and Taylor delivers a worthy performance and is every bit as majestic as you'd hope he'd be".
+The film's special effects and surreal imagery received mixed reviews: Foutch and Gaudion enjoyed them, while The Guardian's Felperin calling the effects fake looking, though praised the production design; the imagery was criticized by Weinberg.
+Although IGNs William Bibbiani called the pacing "brisk," he deemed the story a faded carbon copy of other, better serial killer thrillers, and felt the new additions to the Hellraiser mythology rob the Cenobites of their deviant allure and otherworldly menace.
+Wampler criticized the acting, story, and lack of screentime for Pinhead, calling the film a "mixed bag with the stuff I enjoyed ultimately outweighed by the stuff I did not."
+Steve Barton of Dread Central disagreed, stating that the acting and story are surprisingly good: "Pinhead is omnipresent, and Taylor delivers a worthy performance and is every bit as majestic as you'd hope he'd be."